opentargets/gentropy/airflow/README.md

 ## Set up Docker

 We will be running a local Airflow setup using Docker Compose.
-First, make sure it is installed.
-On Ubuntu it can be done with:
+First, make sure it is installed (this and subsequent commands are tested on Ubuntu):

 ```bash
 sudo apt install docker-compose